 That’s the kind of phase where humanity is finding itself with the AI-related modern hype.
-For example, if we truly believe that we are ultimately not much more than a 1.4 kg wet and slimy brain tissue in our skull we will tend to have an approach to psychiatry and mental health that may well remain stuck forever in a brain-centric view of ourselves, and that, despite all the claims and noble intents to do otherwise, will not allow us to go beyond strictly pharmaceutical treatment.
-If we consider the so-called ‘hard problem of consciousness’ an uninteresting philosophical musing or, at best, nothing more than a weekend metaphysical rumination, we might well build and rebuild, generation after generation, a society that remains utterly unable to transition from a crudely materialistic industrial society based on economic exploitation and injustice, to a more harmonious soul-centered conception of life, mind, and Nature.
-Looking at consciousness, mind, and life from a materialistic perspective has led us already into an unmanageable complexity conundrum that is making the progress of medical science increasingly difficult.
+For example, if we truly believe that we are ultimately not much more than a 1.4 kg wet and slimy brain tissue in our skull, we will tend to have an approach to psychiatry and mental health that may well remain stuck forever in a brain-centric view of ourselves, and that, despite all the claims and noble intents to do otherwise, will not allow us to go beyond strictly pharmaceutical treatment.
+If we consider the so-called ‘hard problem of consciousness’ an uninteresting philosophical musing or, at best, nothing more than a weekend metaphysical rumination, we might well build and rebuild, generation after generation, a society that remains utterly unable to transition from a crudely materialistic industrial society based on economic exploitation and injustice to a more harmonious, soul-centered conception of life, mind, and Nature.
+Looking at consciousness, mind, and life from a materialistic perspective has already led us into an unmanageable complexity conundrum that is making the progress of medical science increasingly difficult.
 A certain kind of gene-centric and neuro-centric view of ourselves has led us to a neuroscience delusion that will have detrimental effects on how we are supposed to treat mental illnesses for the coming generations.
-You might ask what science has to do with the mystical experience and consider my metaphysical ruminations, such as those on whether reality is an illusion, or if we have free will, or asking for the search for the neural correlates of memory as a waste of time or, at best, is worth only a bet on the nature of consciousness.
-But precisely the answers we will give to these questions will determine our future.
-I could also argue how our unaware mind-consciousness conflation, or thinking about the philosophical subtleties of the mind-body interaction problem and the connections between determinism and free will, are, indeed, complicated philosophical musings that, nevertheless determine our worldview.
+You might ask what science has to do with the mystical experience and consider my metaphysical ruminations, such as those on whether reality is an illusion or if we have free will, or asking for the search for the neural correlates of memory as a waste of time or, at best, worth only a bet on the nature of consciousness.
+But precisely the answers we give to these questions will determine our future.
+I could also argue how our unaware mind-consciousness conflation, or thinking about the philosophical subtleties of the mind-body interaction problem and the connections between determinism and free will, are, indeed, complicated philosophical musings that, nevertheless, determine our worldview.
 It is, and will be more than ever, the frame of reference we choose to see the world, and especially ourselves—that is, whether we opt for a materialistic or post-materialistic worldview—that is going to decide which turn humanity will take in the next decades.

 But what has all this to do with AI?